10+ Sneakers That Make You Taller & How to Style Them

 The "Wrong Shoe" Theory: Platform Statement Pieces

-A dominant styling trend for 2026 is the "Wrong Shoe Theory"—intentionally pairing an outfit with footwear that traditionally "doesn't match" to create visual interest.
-This creates the perfect opportunity to wear bold platforms.
+A dominant styling trend for 2026 is the "Wrong Shoe Theory": intentionally pairing an outfit with footwear that traditionally "doesn't match" to create visual interest.
+It’s basically an open invite to wear bold platforms.

 Converse Run Star Hike

 This is not your average Chuck Taylor.
-The Converse Run Star Hike re-imagines the classic silhouette with a jagged, hiking-inspired outsole.
+The Converse Run Star Hike reimagines the classic silhouette with a jagged, hiking-inspired outsole.

 • The Stats: This shoe offers a massive 50.5 mm heel stack (approx. 2 inches).
 It also includes a 14.2 mm thick insole for added internal lift.